 We understand there is a lot to think about before confirmation and we can provisionally hold a yacht for a couple of days if there are more than eight weeks before departure.

 You will be expected to pay a deposit at the time of booking of 30% of the charter cost.
-If you book a charter within 45 days of departure, we require payment in full.
+If you book a charter within eight weeks of departure, we require payment in full.
 Availability, discounts and pricing may change and cannot be guaranteed until your charter is confirmed with a deposit of 30%.

 If we accept your booking, we will issue a confirmation invoice.
 A contract will exist between us from the date we issue the confirmation invoice or, if you book within seven days of departure, the contract will exist when we take payment.
 When you receive the confirmation invoice, please check the details carefully and inform us immediately if anything is incorrect.